-After leaving The Mariners, Mick Ronson briefly joined another local group, The King Bees.
-His time with the group was likely short, if he actually joined at all.
+Another group that Mick Ronson joined in 1964 was The King Bees.
+His time with the group was likely short, if he actually joined the group at all.
 Most local musicians - even some later members of the King Bees - weren't even sure whether Mick had been in the group.
 But a notice in Teen Scene section of the Hull Times confirms that Ronson joined the King Bees, or at least intended to, sometime in 1964.

 Part of the confusion over Mick's involvement with The King Bees may arise from the fact that Mick occasionally played with The King Bees in later years.
 Johnny Hawk remembers that Mick sat in with the group a few times while he was in The Crestas, a sentiment that is also echoed by later King Bees bassist Brian Hairsine.
 Tim Myers, The Crestas bassist, also concurs.

 [Tim Myers] The King Bees were a support band to us [The Crestas] at a place called Beverley Regal, which is on the East Coast.
 It was a dance place.
 The Yorkies [featuring Geoff Appleby and Clive Taylor] also shared the same bill.
 Mick maybe played with them a couple of times, you know, stood in - but he never actually joined them.